helidon-io/helidon/microprofile/tests/tck/tck-lra/README.md

 && java -Dquarkus.http.port=8070 -jar narayana-coordinator.jar
 ```

-Run the TCKs with external Narayana like coordinator on port `8070` by disabling default `mock-coordinator` maven
+Run the TCKs with external Narayana like coordinator on port `8070` by setting custom `mock-coordinator` maven
 profile.

 #### Run tests